RAPZ0D/Machine-Learning-with-R-programming/README.md

 ### What is Random Forest?

 Random Forest is an ensemble learning technique that combines multiple Decision Trees to improve predictive performance and reduce overfitting.

+### How Does it Work?

+1. **Bootstrapping**: Random Forest builds multiple Decision Trees using bootstrapped samples of the training data (sampling with replacement).

+2. **Feature Randomness**: At each split of a Decision Tree, only a random subset of features is considered, reducing the correlation between trees and improving diversity.

+3. **Voting**: For classification tasks, the final prediction is made by aggregating the predictions of all trees (majority voting).
+For regression tasks, the final prediction is the average of predictions from individual trees.